lets-learn-it/c-learning/17-ipc/06-memory-mapped-files/README.md

   >Setting up regions in both processes is expensive operation in terms of execution time.
 - memory mapped files create persistent IPC. in case of pipes, message wont be available when any process reads it.

+### Disadvantages of bypassing kernel's buffer cache

+- If 2 processes access same file using `read()` function, kernel's buffer will read file from disk once and copy it to user space of those respective processes.
+- So second read will be slower in case of memory mapped files because there is no kernel's buffer.

 ## C library functions

 ```c